danielsada/ninja-speedi/README.md

 # ninja-speedi
 A collection of recipies, times and formulas for ninja speedi.
+URL: https://danielsada.github.io/ninja-speedi/

 I love my ninja speedi, but I'm afraid the recipes, times and everything might get lost over time.
 I want to make sure I have the recipies and calculators here.